SEMMA: A Semantic Aware Knowledge Graph Foundation Model: OURS : Integrating Structure and Textual Semantics

 \textbf{What information can we extract from LLMs?} For each relation identifier in $\mathcal{T_R}$, we prompt an LLM to generate two outputs: \begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=0pt] \item \textbf{Cleaned Relation Name.} A cleaned name without any special characters for semantically accurate tokenization \cite{kudo-richardson-2018-sentencepiece}.
 E.g., \textit{greatGranddaughterOf} to \textit{Great Granddaughter Of}. \item \textbf{Concise Textual Description.} A short definition explaining the core meaning or function of the relation and its inverse \citep{zrllm}.
 E.g., \textit{greatGranddaughterOf} to \textit{Female great-grandchild of}, providing deeper contextual understanding. \end{enumerate}

-\textbf{How do we extract this information from LLMs?} We employ zero-shot prompting with illustrative examples and strict output constraints.
-This guides the LLM to produce consistent, reliable, and semantically meaningful text suitable for embedding across diverse relation inputs.
-More details about the prompt are provided in \cref{appendix:prompt}.
+\textbf{How do we extract this information from LLMs?} We use a zero-shot prompt that provides the LLM with the relation's identifier, example triples from the KG for context, and strict output constraints.
+This method ensures the generation of consistent and semantically meaningful text suitable for embedding.
+Note that we only assume LLM outputs are \textit{beneficial} but not necessarily \textit{optimal} in all contexts.
+More details about the prompt are provided in \Cref{appendix:prompt}.